chhitij/heroku-salary-prediction/README.md

 * pip install -r requirment.txt // for saving all the package in other system
 ---
 ###  Flask
+  Note:=>
-// In Falsk is best for micro app personal
+    * In Falsk is best for micro app personal

-// Django is for production app industrial
+     * Django is for production app industrial
+  ---
    #### Deployment over heuruku

    * Add Procfile - > web:gunicorn app:main
    * web: guincorn == > networking stuff
    * app:main --> pthon main.py Pass (platform depended)
    * install gunicorn in your env
    * create a requirement .txt file
    * create a file called Procfile